telskamp/ascii_art_powershell_function/README.md

 Powershell function to convert tesxt to ascii art
 This functions takes your text input and generates ascii art using the api over at https://artii.herokuapp.com

-PARAMETER
+PARAMETERS

 -Text: the text you would like to convert to ascii art

 -Color: choose text color

+-font: choose font

--font: choose font-listfonts: lists all available fonts
+-listfonts: lists all available fonts

 .EXAMPLE